learn-js/learnjs-01-introduction/book.md

 I had to really want it.

-You will forget commas, or type semi-colons instead pf colons, or type something with a capital letter that’s supposed to be all lowercase.
+You will forget commas, or type semi-colons instead of colons, or type something with a capital letter that’s supposed to be all lowercase.

 You will run a program and spend agonizing minutes wondering why it spits errors, then realize you haven’t downloaded the needed dependencies.

-You’re going to fuck up.
+**You’re going to fuck up.**

 But that’s OK, because you’re OK with fucking up.

-This book is meant to help guide you past common fuck-ups, but the book won’t solve all your problems for you.
+This book is meant to help guide you past common fuck-ups, but it won’t solve all your problems for you.

 Your mastery of programming relies on how motivated you are to learn, and how diligent you are in solving frustrating errors.